Whip My Hair: Live performances

-Smith performed the song for the first time live on November 2, 2010 on The Ellen DeGeneres Show, followed by performances on December 6, 2010 at the LA Live Tree Lighting, and on December 31, 2010 at Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
-The following year, Willow performed the song on March 1 on The Oprah Winfrey Show, and on April 3 at the 2011 Kids Choice Awards and on April 25, 2011 at the 2011 White House Easter Egg Roll.
+Willow performed the song for the first time live on November 2, 2010 on The Ellen DeGeneres Show, followed by performances on December 6, 2010 at the LA Live Tree Lighting, and on December 31, 2010 at Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
+The following year, Willow performed the song on March 1 on The Oprah Winfrey Show, and on April 2 at the 2011 Kids Choice Awards and on April 25, 2011 at the 2011 White House Easter Egg Roll.
 She also performed the song as an opening act on the United Kingdom leg of Justin Bieber's My World Tour.

-In 2021, Smith debuted a punk version of the song, and had her head shaved while performing it live on stage.
+In 2021, Willow debuted a punk version of the song, and had her head shaved while performing it live on stage.

 Cultural impact

 In September 2010, a fan-made mash-up of the video and a Sesame Street segment appeared online.
 The original Sesame Street clip featured a puppet portrayed as a young black girl proud of her hair.
 She flails her braids, cornrows, afro, and other Black hairstyles.
 According to the show's writer, Joey Mazzarino, the song was a tribute to his Ethiopian daughter's hair, writing it, stating that he wanted to say, "Your hair is great.
 You can put it in ponytails.
 You can put it in cornrows.
 I wish I had hair like you."
 The mash-up uses different shots in the show's segment paired with "Whip My Hair" to act as a music video.
 During the week of release of the "Whip My Hair" video, the Sesame Street clip also went viral.

 Veronica Miller of NPR commented that through both clips, "little black girls [were] having the best week ever", noting the rarity that "little African-American girls are publicly celebrated for their uniqueness and beauty", due to non-positive comments about their physical appearance, making them question individual and collective beauty.
 On the single's video, Miller said, "Little Willow is operating with a sort of empowerment that grown women can sense, admire, and in some cases, envy", stating, "not many girls are taught that it's OK to openly love and affirm yourself."
 Noting that the norm is not to be "sassy" or "cute", she said that "Whip My Hair" is "a celebration of little girls celebrating themselves".

 In 2013, the song was used as a "lip-sync for your life" song on the fifth season of RuPaul's Drag Race, during the seventh episode "RuPaul Roast".
 Contestants Alyssa Edwards and Roxxxy Andrews were in the bottom two after failing the challenge.
 After a double wig trick from Andrews, an energetic performance from Edwards and an emotional breakdown from Andrews, both contestants were saved from elimination.
 RuPaul has gone on to say that this performance was his favorite lip-sync ever.